Jump to:

 - Always cut grilled skirt steak against the grain and in relatively thin slices.
 To accomplish this aim for diagonal slicing since the muscle fibers run visibly across the width.
 Hold your knife at about 45 degrees angle to the width of the entraña.

-- For a more spectacular presentation choose a long shaped cutting board or platter and leave most of the steak uncut (we eat with our eyes first!)
+- For a more spectacular presentation choose a long shaped cutting board or platter and leave most of the steak uncut.

 - Serve with a small bowl of chimichurri but do not drench it with it, allow each diner to try the entraña first and flavor it to taste.